How to Homeschool

 It Must Be a Priority:

-This paragraph may sound blunt, but we all need to be reminded.
+This paragraph is blunt, but we all need to be reminded.
 Homeschooling should be considered for the right reason.
 If parents are lazy or overly busy, the child will usually not excel.
 The child will blame homeschooling.
 If the child doesn’t get the proper amount of assistance, he will get frustrated.
 He will blame homeschooling.
 If he has already struggled for several years in a campus-based situation and has developed negative behavior habits, conflict can continue at home.
 He will blame homeschooling.
 If the child has been expelled from a school, problems may continue at home.
 He will blame homeschooling.
 If an academically struggling child is brought home to homeschool, he may not understand why and drag his feet.
 He will blame homeschooling.
+Keep reading!